Gizmo vs. Gremlins: How to Raise Stakes in your Story

 “So if your air conditioner goes on the fritz, or your washing machine blows up, or your video recorder conks out, before you call the repairman, turn on all the lights, check all the closets and cupboards, look under all the beds, ’cause you never can tell.
 There just might be a gremlin in your house.” ~ Gremlins & Me, metaphorically.

-If you had to describe your character as a Christmas movie, which would you pick?
+Which would you pick if you had to describe yourself as a Christmas movie?
 I’d be Gremlins.
-Just like with most people and characters, I think, the Christmas season--or any project, season, holiday, whatever--begins with a positive, hopeful attitude, like I’d have toward Gizmo.
+My Christmas season--or any project or big event--begins with a positive, hopeful attitude, as I’d have toward Gizmo.
 “Ah, he's so cute, so much fun!
 He’s so warm, and cuddly, and sweet.
 Awww.
 I love him!
 Taking care of him is no big deal at all!”

 The cute lures of Christmas multiply and soon turn into monsters.

 How am I going to get all this done?
 There’s too much to do, too much money to spend!
-DC for Christmas?
 The traffic!
 The lines!
 The madness!

 The clock is ticking.
-Christmas Spirit has vanished.
-And instead of a cute and cuddly Christmas, I’m just hoping to survive.
+Christmas Spirit left on vacation.
+And instead of a cute and cuddly Christmas, I’m hoping to survive.
 I’m the mom in Gremlins, Mrs. Peltzer.
-Just trying to bake my damn gingerbreads but stopping every few minutes to battle little demon-interruptions.
+Just trying to bake my damn gingerbreads but stopping every few minutes to battle little demon interruptions.
 And now, I’ll have to clean out the microwave, too!
 Argh!

-The same thing could and probably should happen to your Main Character as your story builds and the pressures mount.
-There should be gremlins, monsters hiding in the woodwork.
+The same could and probably should happen to your protagonist as your story builds and the pressures mount.
+There should be gremlins or monsters hiding in the woodwork.
 Whatever good intentions she started with should blow up in the microwave.
 Think about other Christmas favs where characters enter the story with the best intentions only for expectations to fly out the window:

-Home Alone begins with a family intending to have an amazing Christmas vacation that gets sidetracked when Kevin gets left behind.
+Home Alone begins with a family about to have an amazing Christmas vacation that gets sidetracked when Kevin gets left behind.

 Elf starts with Buddy expecting a happy reunion with his father, but nothing goes as planned.